jinsoocha/jinsoocha.github.io/_posts/2016-06-16-Pseudoclassical instantiation in ES5 and ES6.markdown

 This allows CryingCat to inherit all the properties from Cat.
 Also, this does not create an instance of Cat so arguments do not need to be passed.

 Another thing to note is that when creating a class, it always comes with constructor property, which refers to the class itself.
 When creating CryingCat, its constructor was set to CryingCat.
-However, Object.create overwrites CryingCat's constructor as Cat rather than CryingCat, so we need to reset CryingCat's constructor as CryingCat.
+However, Object.create overwrites CryingCat's constructor as Cat rather than CryingCat, so we need to reset CryingCat's constructor as CryingCat:

 {% highlight javascript %}
 CryingCat.prototype.constructor = CryingCat;